 Does the vendor have a support system in place?

-Finding a new BIM software suite is exciting, but before you go through with any final decisions be sure that your vendor has healthy support options.
-A few problems are commonplace when integrating new software, and having a way to quickly get help makes all the difference.
+Finding a new BIM program is exciting, but before you go through with any final decisions be sure that your vendor has healthy support options.
+A few problems are commonplace when integrating a new system, and having a way to quickly get help makes all the difference.

 It is also worth mentioning that self-training materials are a great inclusion some vendors provide.
 This can help new users acclimate faster and get up to speed.